 Christmas Funfetti Cookies- A fun and easy homemade funfetti cookie recipe!
 Perfect for Christmas parties, cookie exchanges, neighbor treats, and more!

 I love these cute Funfetti Cookies!
 Who doesn’t love sprinkles?
 They make the world a happier place!
 These cookies would make the perfect neighbor gift.
 And the best part?
 They are super easy to make and taste so good!
 Soft and chewy.
 The perfect sugar cookie without all the work that goes into a typical frosted sugar cookie.

 I’ve made these cookies a few times this year.
-I made them with rainbow colored sprinkles for a bake sale this summer and it was a hit especially with the kids.
+I made them with rainbow-colored sprinkles for a bake sale this summer and it was a hit especially with the kids.
 Then I made it again for my friend/neighbor who moved.
 Her little boy LOVES orange so I did all orange sprinkles!
 That’s what I love so much about this recipe.
 It’s so fun that you can switch out the sprinkle color for any occasion.
-And if you have tons of sprinkles like me that’s an easy thing to do!
-(Utah friends- check out the sprinkles at Orson Gygi, it’s an amazing deal!)
+And if you have a lot of sprinkles like me that’s an easy thing to do!
+(I love getting sprinkles from Orson Gygi, it’s an amazing deal!)

-This dough is basically the same dough you would use to make snickerdoodles.
+This dough is similar to snickerdoodles.
 Although the obvious difference is in this recipe you use sprinkles instead of a cinnamon/sugar coating.
 My 4 year old helped me make these and thought it was so fun that he got to dump in the sprinkles!